-Since moving to North Wales a few months ago and working from home on a regular basis, I have found that working a lot from home can affect you in more ways that you would expect.
-Since I used to cycle to work on a regular basis, clocking up 250 miles a week, fitness is one aspect that's changed dramatically for me.
-This blog focuses on fitness while working from home -and in particular cycling on a turbo trainer.
+Since moving to North Wales a few months ago and working from home on a regular basis, our director James Harrison has found that working a lot from home can affect you in more ways that you would expect.
+Since he used to cycle to work on a regular basis, clocking up 250 miles a week, fitness is one aspect that changed dramatically for him.
+This blog from James focuses on fitness while working from home - and in particular cycling on a turbo trainer.

 Obviously COVID-19 has forced many of us to make changes to our daily life.
 Everyone has a duty to protect themselves but more so, a duty to protects other more vulnerable people in our society.
 The point is, if I do what I would normally do, go out on my bike, I would likely come into contact with others (that essential coffee and cake stop...), but also if I were to have an accident, I may have to face the reality that I would be adding to the already heavily strained NHS, and may not even get the same quality of care as usual.

 So below I have listed a few tips for how to get the best exercise from a static turbo trainer.